buildbuddy-io/buildbuddy/website/blog/buck2.md

 Unlike Bazel, which was written in a mix of C++ and Java using Google's homegrown frameworks, Buck2 was built with a single language: Rust!

-Not only that the code base could be built using Buck2, but it could also be built using Cargo and is completely compatible with Rust Analyzer(Rust's Language Server).
+Not only can the code base be built using Buck2, but it could also be built using Cargo, and is completely compatible with Rust Analyzer (Rust's Language Server).
 It has been a long time since I could open the code base of a build tool and have "Go to definitions" and "Find references" work out of the box.

 The Buck2 team in Meta has been quite engaging thus far.
-It often takes them less than a week to response to my Github Issues / Pull Requests.
+It often takes them less than a week to respond to my GitHub Issues / Pull Requests.
 And most of the time, I get a response within a day.

 Diving into Buck2 and its Rust code base is... addictive to me. 😅